Peterborough office

 Whether you are an employee or an employer, our employment law experts can help you with your legal rights around bank holidays.

-If you have any questions or concerns, or if you need your employment contract reviewed following any changes you may be thinking of making, please contact Katie Bowen Nicholas.
+If you have any questions or concerns, or if you need your employment contract reviewed following any changes you may be thinking of making, please contact our employment team.

 Contact our team today